Contrast-Security-OSS/docs/content/tools/plugins/GradlePlugin.md

 >**Note**: Even if your build succeeds, the plugin will fail the overall build if a vulnerability is found at or above the severity level set in the configuration.

-### JVM arguments

-The plugin edits the `org.gradle.jvmargs` property in the *gradle.properties* file to launch the JVM with the Contrast agent.

-### appVersion

-An application version is generated during the Gradle install task.
-The plugin generates the application version in the following order.

-* If your build is running in TravisCI, Contrast will use `appName-$TRAVIS_BUILD_NUMBER`.
-* If your build is running in CircleCI, Contrast will use `appName-$CIRCLE_BUILD_NUM`.
-* If your build is running neither in TravisCI nor in CircleCI, Contrast will generate one in the format `appName-yyyyMMddHHmm`.

 ### Onboard a Sample Web Application